Facebook X (Twitter) Pinterest Instagram

 In May of 2016, I was able to fully fund my travels through collaborations, and paid posts on my blog and social media.
 That being said, it took one year of part-time blogging, and ten months of full-time non-paid blogging, to finally become a full-time profiting travel blogger.

 As glamorous and amazing as that may sound, I should also mention that I have not had a break or stopped working since starting this blog.
-I haven’t wanted one either, but I do feel guilty of glamorizing being a travel blogger as a “dream job” that involves traveling the world with minimal effort.
+I haven’t wanted one either, but I do feel guilty of glamorizing being a travel blogger or influencer as a “dream job” that involves traveling the world with minimal effort.

 Yes, I am living my own dream, but it’s because I work extremely hard to make it happen.
 When I’m “home,” I’m working non-stop, and even when I travel, I work every day as well, and I have no intention to stop.